thejoshwolfe/wolfesoftware.com/blog/hello-blog.md

 ### Why

 Initially I thought I would not create a blog until I had something meaningful to say, but now I believe there's value in creating something for people to subscribe to.
-So the real purpose of this article is to give instructions for following future updates and to give a rough roadmap of what those updates will be.
+So the real purpose of this article is to give instructions for following future updates, and to give a rough roadmap of what those updates will be.

 ### RSS

 This blog has an RSS feed: https://wolfesoftware.com/blog/rss.xml If that's not nerdy enough for you, you can watch the source code repo: https://github.com/thejoshwolfe/wolfesoftware.com

 Other notification mechanisms are not (yet?) supported.
 Perhaps someday I will join a social media platform.
-The email/newsletter mechanism is unlikely to ever be supported.
+An email/newsletter mechanism is unlikely to ever be supported.

 ### Roadmap